auth0/docs/articles/libraries/lock/v11/migration-v10-v11.md

 ---
 section: libraries
-title: Migrating from Lock.js v10 to v11
+title: Migrating from Lock v10 to v11
-description: How to migrate from Lock.js v10 to v11
+description: How to migrate from Lock v10 to v11
 toc: true
 ---

-# Migrating from Lock.js v10 to v11
+# Migrating from Lock v10 to v11

 This guide includes all the information you need to update your Lock 10 installation to Lock 11.